premnirmal/StockTicker/README.md

 The main purpose of this app is to demonstrate usage of [Dagger2](https://github.com/google/dagger) and [RxJava](https://github.com/ReactiveX/RxJava)

 - A homescreen widget that shows your stock portolio in a resizable grid.
-- This app fetches stock quotes from an API that I built: https://www.robindahood.com
+- This app fetches stock quotes from this API: https://www.robindahood.com
 - Stocks can be sorted by dragging and dropping the list.
 - Only performs automatic fetching of stocks during trading hours and weekdays.